arbisoft brand logo

 Artificial Narrow Intelligence

 ANI, or Weak AI, refers to AI systems designed to perform a specific task.
 These AI systems excel at one job but cannot go beyond their programming.
-Examples include virtual assistants like Siri or chatbots, image recognition systems, and self-driving cars.
+Examples include virtual assistants like Siri, as well as chatbots such as an ai chatbot solution for ecommerce designed to streamline customer interactions, image recognition systems, and self-driving cars.

 These systems use algorithms to learn from large datasets and identify patterns, but they don’t understand the context or meaning behind the tasks.
 For example, a facial recognition tool can identify your face but doesn't "know" you.
 Similarly, language translation systems can convert text from one language to another but struggle with capturing cultural nuances or emotions.